Welcome! Get the information you need to win at parenting without losing yourself.

 Breastfeeding success, even if you follow every single piece of good advice you hear, is hard work.
 Sometimes, despite doing everything “right,” it’s still a huge struggle for new moms, contributing to a sinking feeling that they’re “lesser than” other first-time mamas out there and setting the stage, for some, for postpartum depression and anxiety.
 The truth is, breastfeeding is only a small part of motherhood—a part that is easier to approach and problem-solve when you have credible resources and knowledgeable support at your fingertips.

 We want to help you build your confidence and set realistic expectations for breastfeeding and beyond when it comes to your new infant and your new mommy role.
-Check out our book, The Newborn Baby Blueprint: Preparing to Care for Your Infant and Yourself, for information on lactation, infant sleep, and newborn care.

 Sign up to receive the Modern Mommy Doc Newsletter.
 You'll receive exclusive tips and updates that will help you become a well-equipped parent: